ym001/distancia/docs/soundDistance.rst

 Perceptual distances attempt to model how humans perceive differences in sounds.
 These measures take into account psychoacoustic models, making them more aligned with human auditory perception.

-#. `Perceptual Evaluation of Audio Quality (PEAQ)`_ :Quantifies perceptual audio quality.
+22. `Perceptual Evaluation of Audio Quality (PEAQ)`_ :Quantifies perceptual audio quality.
 #. `Perceptual Spectral Divergence`_ :Evaluates perceived differences in spectral characteristics.
 #. `Psychoacoustic Distance`_ :Accounts for human auditory perception, such as masking effects.
 #. `Mel-Frequency Perceptual Distance`_ :Measures perceptual differences in mel-frequency representation.
-`PerceptualHashing` Computes a hash based on how the human ear would perceive the sound, robust to noise and minor variations.
+#. `PerceptualHashing`_ :Computes a hash based on how the human ear would perceive the sound, robust to noise and minor variations.
-PLPDistance` Compares Perceptual Linear Predictive coefficients, which model how the ear processes sounds.
+#. `PLPDistance`_ :Compares Perceptual Linear Predictive coefficients, which model how the ear processes sounds.

 Feature-Based Measures
 ----------------------

 Feature-based distances extract specific characteristics or features of audio signals, such as Mel-frequency cepstral coefficients (MFCCs), and compare these feature vectors.
 These methods are robust for capturing the overall characteristics of sounds.

-#. `Cosine Similarity on Feature Vectors`_ :Compares audio features like MFCCs or chroma.
+27. `Cosine Similarity on Feature Vectors`_ :Compares audio features like MFCCs or chroma.
 #. `Euclidean Distance on Feature Space`_ :Measures straightforward differences in audio feature vectors.
 #. `Mahalanobis Distance in Feature Space`_ :Considers correlations between audio features.
 #. `KL-Divergence on Audio Distributions`_ :Evaluates divergence between probability distributions of audio features.
 #. `MFCCProcessor`_ :Measures the difference between two audio signals by comparing their Mel-Frequency Cepstral Coefficients (MFCCs), which capture timbral characteristics.
-`ChromaDistance` Compares the chromagram features of two audio signals, capturing harmonic and tonal similarities.
+#. `ChromaDistance`_ :Compares the chromagram features of two audio signals, capturing harmonic and tonal similarities.
 #. `EnergyDistance`_ :

 Waveform-Based Measures
 -----------------------

-#. `Root Mean Square (RMS) Energy Difference`_ :Compares overall energy levels in audio signals.
+34. `Root Mean Square (RMS) Energy Difference`_ :Compares overall energy levels in audio signals.
 #. `Peak Signal Difference`_ :Measures the maximum amplitude variation between signals.
 #. `Zero-Crossing Rate Distance`_ :Compares the rate of sign changes in waveforms.
 #. `CrossCorrelation`_ :